Angelo942/gdb_plus/README.md

 print(pointer_to_secret.get())
 # You can disable individual breakpoints
 dbg.breakpoints[hex(dbg.base_elf + 0xdead)].enabled = False # To access a breakpoint you will need the full address
+dbg.breakpoints["encrypt"].enabled = False # And the name if you didn't set it with an address
 ```

 Currently you can set the breakpoint to permanent or temporary. permanent ones get saved in `dbg.breakpoints[hex(absolute_address)]`, temporary ones aren't saved and get disabled automaticaly when hit for the first time.